Vyral/blake-sloan-recruiting/_posts/2024-11-06-the-1-deal-killer-in-your-business.md

   Clients On Track.
 Attack The Doubt, Quit Reacting.
 Use Your Energy To Transfer Certainity To Your Clients.
 Turn Their Pain Into Pleasure.
 Take Them From The Pit To The Peak.
 Use Facts To Back Up What You Are Saying.
-For Example "Home Owners Have 43 Times More Wealth Than Renters Do".
+For Example Home Owners Have 43 Times More Wealth Than Renters Do.
 Be Prepared To Manage Outside Influences.
 Any Doubt About You Will Come From An Outside Source.
 Advice Is Worth What You Are Willing To Pay For It.
 Managing Expectations From The Start And Using Your Positive Energy Will Keep Clients